thisismetis/ruby-style-guide/README.md

 # Attribution

-This styleguide is a modification of [bbatsov/ruby-style-guide](https://github.com/bbatsov/ruby-style-guide) to reflect the needs of the Metis Students
+This styleguide is a modification of [bbatsov/ruby-style-guide](https://github.com/bbatsov/ruby-style-guide) to reflect the needs of the Metis students.

 ## Table of Contents